+Mentee:

-Mentee: Date: Time:
+Date: Time:

 Grade/Subject Area: Number of Students:

-Complete the following prior to walk-through ı:
+Complete the following prior to walk-through:

 Description of Lesson:

+Description of Besson.

 Area of Focus:

+Area of Focus.

-Please check areas of Criteria for Effective ☐ ☐ Planning & Preparation ☐ The Classroom Environment ☐ Instruction ☐ Professional Responsibilities Comment -
+Please check areas of Criteria for Effective Teaching of Criteria for Effective Teachi bserved during lesson.

+□ Planning & Preparation

+☐ The Classroom Environment☐ Instruction

+□ Professional Responsibilities Comments:

 Complete after the walk-through:

 What did you learn from this experience?

+j I

-What types of collaboration took place for th is lesson?
+What types of collaboration took place for this lesson?

+1

 What might improve this lesson?

+-

-Completed by:Date:
+Completed by: Date:

+1 9

-Information gathered during a walk-through used as part of an evaluation is strictly for mentor/mentee use and will not be
+^{}Information gathered during a walk-through is strictly for mentor/mentee use and will not be used as part of an evaluation.